 a woman using vacuum

 Are you struggling to get motivated to clean your home?
-Finding the energy, inspiration, and time to tackle household chores can be tough, especially when so many other things are probably competing for your attention.
-For instance, the bills need to be paid, little Susie needs homebaked cupcakes for the class party, and your boss keeps emailing about the project that’s due today.
+Finding the energy, inspiration, and time to tackle household chores can be tough, especially when so many other things are competing for your attention.
+For instance, the bills need to be paid, little Susie needs cupcakes for the class party, and your boss keeps emailing about the project that’s due today.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link at no extra cost to you.
 Please read the full disclosure for more information.